Richard Wyatt Jr.

-Richard Wyatt Jr. (October 7, 1955 - May 17, 2024) is a contemporary muralist best known for his public art in and around the city of Los Angeles.
+Richard Wyatt Jr. (October 7, 1955 - May 17, 2024) was a contemporary muralist best known for his public art in and around the city of Los Angeles.
 His murals can be found at the Watts Towers, the Capitol Records Building, White Memorial Hospital, the Ontario Airport, the Wilshire and Western Metro station, the Union Station East Portal, and many other locations.

 Early life

 Wyatt was born in Lynwood, California and grew up in Compton before moving to the Crenshaw District in South Los Angeles.
 Wyatt graduated from Fairfax High School.

 He went on to attend the Chouinard Art Institute from 1966 to 1968 and also studied in a Tutor Art Saturday youth program at the Otis Art Institute.
 It was at Otis that Wyatt met and studied with Charles White, whose work was a major influence on him, and with John Riddle, who helped him improve his technique and encouraged him to address social themes in his art.
 Wyatt earned his B.F.A. from UCLA in 1978, and by then he had already established contacts in Los Angeles' mural movement.